-Another big factor at play will be your Japanese ability.
+Another significant factor at play will be your Japanese ability.
 Interns coming to Japan from abroad are divided into two groups.
-Those who have already studied Japanese and are seeking to gain “hard skills” then there are those who have specialized knowledge and experience, but have low language skills.
+Those who have already studied Japanese and are seeking to gain “hard skills” then there are those who have specialized knowledge and experience but have low language skills.
 Most companies will prefer candidates with a JLPT N2 or N1.
-But if you have background knowledge in certain sectors such as tech or IT then Japanese knowledge is not required at all.
+But Japanese proficiency is not required if you have background knowledge in specific sectors such as tech or IT.

 Understanding the Internship System in Japan

-There is still an ambiguous definition of internships in Japan and many companies have yet to embrace the full range of opportunities that internships bring to the workplace, but there is a growing number of internships across the country.
-There are a few different types of internships that Japanese companies provide from short-term to long term.
+There is still an ambiguous definition of internships in Japan, and many companies have yet to embrace the full range of opportunities that internships bring to the workplace.
+Still, there is a growing number of internships across the country.
+Japanese companies provide a few different types of internships, from short-term to long-term.

 Short Term Internships

-These can last between 4 months to a year providing you with hands-on experience.
-These are similar to those from abroad giving you a closer look into the inner workings of the company and provide you with general or specific experience in the industry.
+These can last four months to a year, providing you with hands-on experience.
+These are similar to those from abroad, giving you a closer look into the company’s inner workings and providing you with general or specific experience in the industry.
 However, this won’t necessarily result in a job.
-Long-term interns are expected to complete their work and leave after the internship period ends.
+Long-term interns are expected to complete their work and leave after the internship ends.

 How Do You Find Internships in Japan?

-This is the part that you’ve been waiting for, so let’s dive in.
-There are three main approaches you can take to secure an internship in Japan: Through an internship placement agency, searching internship platforms and job boards, and directly applying to the company that you’re interested in.
+You’ve been waiting for this part, so let’s dive in.
+There are three main approaches you can take to secure an internship in Japan: Through an internship placement agency, searching internship platforms and job boards, and directly applying to the company you’re interested in.